oercamp/oercamp-pretalx/README.md

 * Missing CSS (404) or even media files: This is only a Quickfix Approach - the regenerare_css function works weird.
 It seems that it was removed in a newer version of pretalx, but we still have it.
-If the CSS files are missing (agenda and cfp) then you can copy the files from another event, but the hashes must be the same.
+If the CSS files are missing (agenda and cfp) then you can copy the files from another event, but the hashes must be the same (You can check them on Browser by the missing files).
 Location is usually ``.docker/volumes/public/media/[event-name]``.
 You can also rewrite regenerate_css to rebuild the files everytime, but it will delete all media files too, so approach with high caution.